 Choose an Nginx Package on Debian

-Debian splits Nginx into one base package and several optional module bundles.
-For most servers, nginx is the right starting point because it gives you the web server itself without forcing the larger add-on sets.
+Debian splits Nginx into the standard web server package and optional module bundles.
+For most servers, nginx is the right starting point because it follows Debian’s default package source and avoids the larger add-on sets unless you need them.

 |---|---|---|